1 Introduction

 5 Pre-processing

 In order to compute a nowcast for this data, we will need to start by creating what we call a reporting triangle.
-This is a wide formatted dataframe where each row represents one of the time points being reference and each column represents the delay, starting from 0 up until the maximum delay.
-The entries represent the number of new cases assigned to that reference time point with a particular delay.
+This is a matrix where each row represents one of the time points being referenced and each column represents the delay, starting from 0 up until the maximum delay.
+The entries represent the number of new cases assigned to that reference time point with a particular delay, with entries in the bottom right triangle missing as the data reported with longer delays has yet to be observed for recent reference times.
 The reporting triangle will be used to estimate the delay distribution, or the proportion of the final number of cases reported on a particular delay.
 Since this data is both reported and referenced daily, we will use the time scale of days to create the reporting triangle, but the delay and the reference date can have any temporal granularity.

-In the below sections, we will specify our nowcast date, the maximum delay, and the number of observations by reference date that we want to use to estimate the delay distribution.
+In the below sections, we will specify our nowcast date, the maximum delay, and the number of reference time observations that we want to use to estimate the delay distribution.
 We recommend choosing the maximum delay and number of historical observations based on an exploratory data analysis, as these specifications will change significantly depending on the dataset.

 nowcast_date <- "2021-07-01"